The Rainbow Beach Carvings

 Jack Barker’s Metal Art Fantasyland

-I don’t typically love junk metal art, but every so often a maker brings enough imagination and creativity to bear that the work transcends its lawn-ornament origins.
-Tom Every and his Wisconsin Forevertron is one of the more famous examples of this.
+I don’t love junk metal art.
+The idea of turning scrap into art is usually better than the results.
+But occasionally a maker brings enough imagination and creativity to the work that it transcends its lawn-ornament origins.
+Tom Every and his epic Forevertron in Wisconsin is one of the more famous examples of this.
 Jack Barker, whose metal art filled his Essex, Illinois, yard, did not work on Every’s monumental scale — physically or conceptually — but his creations were if anything weirder than Dr. Evermore’s.
 Barker’s use of materials could be disconcerting, as could his imagery.
-The scrap metal he used was more or less conventional, but the metal scraps he
+The ways he

 Continue reading